EthanD57/CS-0010-Final-Project-/README.md

 # Quick Warning!

-This project uses git large file system in order to store our datasets.
+This project uses git large file storage in order to store our datasets.
 In order to download the files, use:

 `$ git lfs pull`